eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ];
 ```

 With this configuration, the `semi` rule is enabled for all files that match the default files in ESLint.
-So if you pass `example.js` to ESLint, the `semi` rule will be applied.
-If you pass a non-JavaScript file, like `example.txt`, the `semi` rule will not be applied because there are no other configuration objects that match that filename.
-(ESLint will output an error message letting you know that the file was ignored due to missing configuration.)
+So if you pass `example.js` to ESLint, the `semi` rule is applied.
+If you pass a non-JavaScript file, like `example.txt`, the `semi` rule is not applied because there are no other configuration objects that match that filename.
+(ESLint outputs an error message letting you know that the file was ignored due to missing configuration.)

 #### Excluding files with `ignores`

 You can limit which files a configuration object applies to by specifying a combination of `files` and `ignores` patterns.
-For example, you may want certain rules to apply only to files in your `src` directory, like this:
+For example, you may want certain rules to apply only to files in your `src` directory:

 ```js
 export default [